 I typically am drawn to the antiheroes and bad boys, like Mr. Wickham in Pride and Prejudice, Enjolras of Les Miserables, Cato in The Hunger Games, and recently Bellamy from The 100.
 Hans from Frozen is my favorite Disney Prince and he’s the freakin villain.
 Heck, even some of my own characters fit the bill.

 I think I’m more perceptive of Edward’s problems because I’ve known about them for a long time.
-It’s the thing about Twilight you hear most about (apart from the last book, that whole mess with Jacob imprinting on Renesmee and all).
+It’s the thing about Twilight you hear most about (apart from the last book, that whole mess with Jacob imprinting on Renesmee in her infancy and all).

 But the fact that I don’t have as big a problem with other bad boys as I do with him is actually kind of worrisome.

 There’s a joke that Twilight makes a great PSA for high schools about what makes a toxic relationship.

 And honestly, looking at the kind of fictional guys I like, I think that’s not entirely wrong…